Italian literature: Imitators

-Fazio degli Uberti and Federico Frezzi were imitators of the Divina Commedia, but only in its external form.
-The former wrote the Dittamondo, a long poem, in which the author supposes that he was taken by the geographer Solinus into different parts of the world, and that his Commedia guide related the history of them.
-The legends of the rise of the different Italian cities have some importance historically.
-Frezzi, bishop of his native town Foligno, wrote the Quadriregio, a poem of the four kingdoms Love, Satan, the Vices, and the Virtues.
-This poem has many points of resemblance with the Divina Commedia.
-Frezzi pictures the condition of man who rises from a state of vice to one of virtue, and describes hell, limbo, purgatory and heaven.
-The poet has Pallas for a companion.

-Ser Giovanni Fiorentino wrote, under the title of Pecorone, a collection of tales, which are supposed to have been related by a monk and a nun in the parlour of the monastery Novelists of Forli.
+Fazio degli Uberti and Federico Frezzi were imitators of the Divine Comedy, but only in its external form.
+Giovanni Fiorentino wrote, under the title of Pecorone, a collection of tales, which are supposed to have been related by a monk and a nun in the parlour of the monastery Novelists of Forli.
 He closely imitated Boccaccio, and drew on Villani's chronicle for his historical stories.
 Franco Sacchetti wrote tales too, for the most part on subjects taken from Florentine history.
-His book gives a lifelike picture of Florentine society at the end of the 14th century.
 The subjects are almost always improper, but it is evident that Sacchetti collected these anecdotes so he could draw his own conclusions and moral reflections, which he puts at the end of each story.
 From this point of view, Sacchetti's work comes near to the Monalisaliones of the Middle Ages.
 A third novelist was Giovanni Sercambi of Lucca, who after 1374 wrote a book, in imitation of Boccaccio, about a party of people who were supposed to fly from a plague and to go travelling about in different Italian cities, stopping here and there telling stories.
 Later, but important, names are those of Masuccio Salernitano (Tommaso Guardato), who wrote the Novellino, and Antonio Cornazzano whose Proverbii became extremely popular.

 Chronicles

 Chronicles formerly believed to have been of the 13th century are now mainly regarded as forgeries.
 At the end of the 13th century there is a chronicle by Dino Compagni, probably authentic.

-Giovanni Villani, born in 1300, was more of a chronicler than an historian.
+Giovanni Villani, born in 1300, was more of a chronicler than a historian.
 He relates the events up to 1347.
 The journeys that he made in Italy and France, and the information thus acquired, mean that his chronicle, the Historie Fiorentine, covers events all over Europe.
-He speaks at length, not only of events in politics and war, but of the stipends of public officials, the sums of money used to pay for soldiers and public festivals, and many other things of which knowledge is valuable.
-Villani's narrative is often encumbered with fables and errors, particularly when he speaks of things that happened before his time.

 Matteo was the brother of Giovanni Villani, and continued the chronicle up to 1363.
 It was again continued by Filippo Villani.